MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/budget-period-setup.md

 > [!NOTE]
 > If a project has an approved budget, and a budget line is already time-phased, you can only extend the budget period's end date.
 You can't change any other fields for the project.
 This limitation helps protect the budget period detail lines that have been created.
 The only way to update the budget period configuration is to create a copy of the project, and then create a new budget and budget period.

+> [!NOTE]
+> Budget period Interval can be changed only when the budget is in Draft or editable state.
+Revise the budget, if you wish to update the budget period interval between Weekly, Monthly, Quarterly and Yearly.
+You can make the necessary changes in interval in draft budget version.

 ## Delete a budget period at the project level